welpo/osc.garden/content/notes/uv.md

 # Run from a remote repository.
 uvx --from git+https://github.com/httpie/cli https example.com

+# Run a specific version of a package.
+uvx ty@0.0.1-alpha.4 check

+# Run a specific executable from a package.
+uvx --from dbt-core@1.9.0 dbt --help

 # Run a remote script (be careful!)
 uv run https://example.com/script.py